-The Financial Advice Market Review (FAMR) was launched in August 2015 to explore ways in which government, industry and regulators can take individual and collective steps to stimulate the development of a market to deliver affordable and accessible financial advice and guidance to everyone.
+The Financial Advice Market Review (FAMR) was launched in August 2015.
+It was jointly led by HM Treasury and the FCA (see terms of reference).
+It explored how government, industry and regulators can take individual and joint steps to help develop a market that provides affordable and accessible financial advice and guidance to everyone.

 The FCA and the Treasury have published a progress report reporting on the progress towards implementing the FAMR recommendations.
 The FAMR final report set out 28 recommendations which are addressed in the progress report.

 2016 recommendations of the Financial Advice Working Group

 FAMR recommended the establishment of a Financial Advice Working Group (FAWG), to support progress in the 12 months following the Review’s final report.

 The Financial Advice Working Group was established in June 2016 and has been chaired by Nick Prettejohn.
 It has been responsible for taking forward the three recommendations assigned to it by FAMR via three subgroups and has published three reports together with a foreword from Nick Prettejohn.

 - Rules of Thumb and Nudges: Improving the financial well-being of UK consumers (PDF)

 - Financial well-being in the workplace: A Way Forward (PDF)